Towards Automated Discovery of Asymmetric Mempool DoS in Blockchains: Introduction

 We summarize the newly discovered ADAMS exploits into several patterns: 1) Indirect eviction by valid-turned-invalid transactions.
 Unlike the direct-eviction pattern used in DETER, the indirect-eviction attack works more stealthily in two steps: The attacker first sends normal-looking transactions to evict victim transactions from the mempool and then sends another set of transactions to {\it turn} the admitted normal-looking transactions into invalid ones, bringing down the cost.
 2) Locking mempool, which is to occupy the mempool to decline subsequent victim transactions.
 Mempool locking does not need to evict existing transactions from the mempool as the eviction-based DETER attacks do.
 3) Adaptive attack strategies where the attack composes adversarial transactions in an adaptive way to the specific policies and implementations of the mempool under test.
-Example strategies include composing transactions of multiple patterns in one attack, re-sending evicted transactions to evict ``reversible'' mempools, locking mempool patched against turning, etc. \tangSide{R4} { We propose rule-based mitigation schemes against all newly discovered vulnerabilities.}
+Example strategies include composing transactions of multiple patterns in one attack, re-sending evicted transactions to evict ``reversible'' mempools, locking mempool patched against turning, etc.

 All newly found ADAMS bugs are reported to the developer communities, including Ethereum Foundation, BSC, Fantom, PBS builders, etc. with $15$ bugs confirmed and $4$ fixed in recent client releases~\cite{me:gethfix11}.
 Bug reporting is documented on the webpage~\cite{me:mpfuzz:report}, which also includes demos of \textsc{mpfuzz} on the tested Ethereum clients. \textsc{mpfuzz} will be open-sourced to facilitate vulnerability discovery in more and future clients.